 St. Augustine’s Church is an amazing place.
-My family and I arrived just over four years ago.
+My family and I arrived just over five years ago.
 One clear reason we chose to explore a call to serve at St. A’s was simple: this parish makes a difference in people’s lives.

 This past July we hosted a group from the Church of the Ascension in Alabama on their return from serving the people of the Standing Rock Reservation.
 Members of St. A’s welcomed members of Ascension to a delicious potluck dinner in the courtyard.
 Later, the people of Ascension welcomed us to join in their tradition of sung prayer before bed.
 We lit candles in the church and sang the ancient chants of compline.
 Our food and hospitality and singing and prayer were enriched by all of us joining in with one another.
 It was an illustration that it takes Everybody, by Faith.

 In his writings, the apostle Paul refers often to the Church as the Body of Christ – and he’s not speaking in the abstract.
 It takes everybody.
 It takes each one of us as members to reflect a more complete image of the Church to the world that God loves.
 I’m grateful that have wonderful opportunities to grow in spirit and in service at St. A’s.